-How do we know an iMessage is free before sending it.
-How do we know a particular number is an iPhone number or not to send free iMessage?
+How do we know an iMessage is free before sending it?
+How do we know if a particular number is an iPhone number or not to send free iMessage?
 Let’s see.

 iMessages are free when you send from an iOS device to another iOS device with a registered phone number or email with iCloud.
 Apple made the iMessage free concept from iOS 5 and above versions.
-Even though the message to send from an iOS device is free, your mobile provider may charge you for data if you are using iMessage with mobile data instead of WiFi. iMessage is a free service from Apple to communicate between Apple devices for free on WiFi.
+Even though the iPhone message to send from an iOS device is free, your mobile provider may charge you for data if you are using iMessage with mobile data instead of WiFi. iMessage is a free service from Apple to communicate between Apple devices for free on WiFi.

-The messages can be text messages, media, or files.
+The iOS messages can be text messages, media, or files.
 As long as you are communicating between two iOS devices or Mac and iOS devices through iMessage, the service is completely free.
-You can send files, images, and texts for free through iMessage to another iOS or Mac device.
+You can send files, images, and texts free through iMessage to another iOS or Mac device.

-Yes, iMessage service is free for sending images or attachments through the service.
+Yes, the iMessage service is free for sending images or attachments through the service.
 However, when you are using iMessage on a data plan, you may be charged for a data plan.
 But there is no MMS or SMS charge involved when you are sending photos, GIFs, or attached files.

 Is it Free to iMessage Internationally?

 However, when you are roaming in a different country, you may get billed for data usage.
-Typically, iMessage is free anywhere in the world, as long as you are using from iPhone to iPhone, Mac to iPhone, or between iPads.
+Typically, iMessage is free anywhere in the world, as long as you are using it from iPhone to iPhone, Mac to iPhone, or between iPads.
 However, you may see come country restrictions that are blocking the iMessage.

 What is the Difference Between iMessage and Text Message?

 iMessage is built by Apple to communicate between iOS and Mac devices.
-The text messages are using the vendor’s system for sending the message while iMessage is using Apple’s server to communicate. iMessage is using the data over the internet to pass the message instead of using traditional SMS (Short Message Service) available through the mobile service provider.
+The text messages use the vendor’s system for sending the message, while iMessage uses Apple’s server to communicate. iMessage uses the data over the internet to pass the message instead of using traditional SMS (Short Message Service) available through the mobile service provider.

-How do you Know your iMessage is Free or Not Before Sending It?
+How do you know if your iMessage is Free or Not Before Sending It?